-With that, the person who came the closest without going over was Loi Almeron.
-Congratulations!
+With the results in, the person who came the closest without going over was Loi Almeron.
+Clever lady!

 So, what does this mean and why does it matter?
 As a filmmaker, knowing the amount of scenes and the amount of raw footage you have on a project is important because it says a lot about your creative process, productivity, and efficiency.
 I’m not a sports buff, but I suppose it is akin to knowing how many base hits, fouls, and home runs you’ve had in a season.

 In fictional narratives, you only film the written scenes of a screenplay.
-If you’ve never read a screenplay, I recommend you do it at least once in your life because it is inspiring to see the differences between the page and the silver screen.
+If you’ve never read a screenplay, I recommend you do it at least once in your life because it is inspiring to see the differences between the written page and what you see on the silver screen.
 Sometimes the differences are vast, sometimes not.
 That said, screenplays are broken down into scenes.
-Scenes that happen outside are called exteriors.
-Scenes that happen inside are called interiors.
+Scenes that play outside are called exteriors.
+Scenes that play inside are called interiors.
 Every time the screenwriter changes locations or moves a character from inside to outside within the story, it is written as a new scene.

 The Shooting Ratio in filmmaking and television production is the ratio between the total duration of its raw footage created for possible use in a project and that which appears in its final cut.

-This week, I was able to tally the run time of all of the raw footage that I took while on Misima Island.
+This week, I was able to tally the run time of all of the raw footage that I captured on Misima Island.
 Here is the breakdown by camera:

 In order to give you perspective, here’s an infographic that compares 8 fictional films shot over the last 35 years.
 As you’ll note, films are increasingly shooting more and more raw footage.
 In terms of shooting ratio only, the documentary Misima is on par with Apocalypse Now.